-Whether you watch it for the thrill, the vicarious violence or preemptive survival tips—just in case—the horror genre offers a lot more than the jump scares and gore.
-The evolution of filmography, sound engineering and set design has made the experience of horror movies as tense and realistic as ever.
+Whether you watch haunted houses movies for the thrill, the vicarious violence, or preemptive survival tips—just in case—the horror genre offers a lot more than the jump scares and gore.
+The evolution of filmography, sound engineering, and set design has made the experience of horror movies as tense and realistic as ever.
 The haunted house subgenre has delivered a balance of familiarity with the extraordinary.

 The trope follows a more-or-less predictable plot.
 A person or family moves into a new home, the initial series of unsettling events crescendos to a life-threatening game and ends with a face-off against the forces within the house.
 The journey from the dream home to a place straight out of nightmares becomes riddled with visual and auditory gags that remain with viewers.
 To this end, the sets and techniques continue to evolve, achieving the most believable and terrifying shots.

 Here are our top picks for the haunted houses that have trailed on-screen:

 1. The Uninvited (1944) | Haunted Houses Movies

 The Uninvited directed by Lewis Allen is widely regarded as the first full-length horror film to treat haunted houses and spirits with gravity.
 The story of the brother-sister duo that moves into their new home evolves into a full-blown nightmare, complete with disembodied weeping and a family of ghosts with a convoluted past.

 The Academy Award-winning cinematography, the eerie score, and the tensely wound storyline make the haunted house seem even more menacing.
 Though its charm lies in the elegant portrayal of spirits, the film is an archetypal horror production that juxtaposes psychological and supernatural events to a remarkable end for its era.